So, here we are. If you’re still reading these posts (Wow, you’re still reading? Thanks for the interest. xx)…

 And one’s approach to math, engineering and the physical sciences is very similar to how one approaches this story, I feel.
 You can shrug it off as not relevant to life and go about your business doing other things.
 You can accept it as what you’ve been taught without much thought, or you can get reverently imaginative about it like Bernard.
 If I personally were to rewrite this scene, Gabriel would come to Mary like David Bisbal singing “Ave Maria.”
 His song, like my analogies, has nothing to do with the actual subject at hand, but there’s an exuberant, almost rebellious, confidence in the presentation that makes me smile.
 And that’s how I like my mathematical universe: colorful, confident, not particularly serious but definitely happy to exist.

-I must admit, it wasn’t always so cheerful.
-There was a time when numbers were quite grey, a few moments at the beginning when my jump from art into math could have ended badly and I began to believe all the derisive remarks about B.A’s.
+I must admit, it wasn’t always so cheerful, though.
+There was a time when numbers were quite grey, a few moments at the beginning when my jump from art into math could have ended badly, and I began to believe all the derisive remarks about B.A’s.
 Turning it around was frustrating, difficult, and at times, really stressful.
 In the end, it would take a lot of things to make it right, including practice, discipline, a naked marble man and a cathedral in Chartres.

 Next Post: It’s Only a Pipe Dream